leonard-wang-673/leonard-wang-673.github.io/_pages/portfolio.md

   - /portfolio/
   - /portfolio.html
 ---

+### Academic Experience
-During my undergraduate studies at **SJTU**(Shanghai Jiao Tong University), I demonstrated strong academic performance, which provided me with the opportunity to study abroad as an exchange student at **UNSW** (The University of New South Wales), ranked 19th in the QS World University Rankings, for one semester.
-Additionally, I participated in a six-week summer research program FuSEP(Future Scientist Exchange Program) at **USTC**(University of Science and Technology of China).
+During my undergraduate studies at **SJTU**(Shanghai Jiao Tong University), I demonstrated strong academic performance, which provided me with the opportunity to study abroad as an exchange student at **UNSW** (The University of New South Wales) for one semester.
+Additionally, I participated Future Scientist Exchange Program at **USTC**(University of Science and Technology of China)as a six-week summer research program.
 These experiences significantly enhanced both my academic profile and my research skills.

 My academic performance is partially displayed as follows:

+### Grades
 | Institution                         | Period            | Year      | Score  |Rank|
 |------------|-------------------|-----------|--------|--------|
 | SJTU       | Sep 2021 - Jun 2022 | Freshman | 80.1/100 |21/33|